-Online Gambling Regulators and Licensing Agencies
+Online Casino Licensing Agencies and Regulators

 The list of online gaming regulators and licensing bodies below contains the leading names in the industry.
 Online gambling regulation is complicated, because over 200 countries exist which might regulate or ban a form of gambling.
 Our list deals with countries on the extremes: either the great powers or the tiny countries.
 Nations like the United States, China, and Russia need to be considered.
 The national treasuries of tiny countries like Antigua and Barbuda, Gibraltar, and Belize depend on online gambling revenues, so they deal heavily in the iGaming business.

-Establishing trust is important with any business.
+Establishing trust is important for any business.
 Whatever is the case in the brick-and-mortar business world is doubly true in online commerce.
-Anonymous individuals, sometimes thousands of miles away, ask for a customer's money.
+Anonymous individuals, sometimes thousands of miles away, ask for a customer’s money.
 More than that, they ask for credit card and banking information, which could be used for a variety of ill intentions.

-Online gaming has as high of a hurdle as any Internet industry.
-Not only do online casino, sportsbook, and poker room operators need to convince customers they'll be paid when they win, but those sites need to convince players the game is fair and random.
+Online gaming has as high a hurdle as any Internet industry.
+Not only do online casino, sportsbooks, and poker room operators need to convince customers they’ll be paid when they win, but those sites need to convince players the game is fair and random.
 The chief way to assure gamblers is to gain licensing from a trusted and legitimate online gaming regulator.

 Even if an online casino or poker site claims to have a license, you should check on sites like “Ask Gamblers” and “Casino Meister” to see what is said about the site.
 In several notorious cases, it has been proven that online gaming operators flat-out lie about their licensing status.
 Most sites are not like that, but it is recommended that gamblers verify a site’s licensing status with at least one outside and unbiased source.